 Our travel companies seize opportunities in the rapidly growing online travel and transport sector.
 They focus currently on vacation packages and online travel booking.

 To build this global network of companies, in many complex markets, we have developed a unique platform.
 Our platform systematizes and accelerates the process of identifying, building and scaling Internet companies.
 This platform rests on four pillars.

-We have more than 25,000 people on the ground in more than 100 countries across five continents.
+We have more than 30,000 people on the ground in more than 110 countries across six continents.
 This global infrastructure lets us quickly build companies in complex markets at low marginal cost.